Introduction

 Relevant Policies

-Bottomline Technologies operates the following policies that support our approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in our operations:
+Bottomline operates the following policies that support our approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in our operations:

 • Anti-Slavery and Human Trafficking Policy